-Connor: A warning to both of you: either follow me, or oppose me and fall by my hand.
+Connor: A warning to both of you: either follow me, or oppose me and I will kill you!

 The Cameo: Besides the huge list of historical people who show up, special nod goes to Daniel Boone, who appears in a tavern in Boston as a background NPC.
 Connor can't interact with him outside of the Frontiersman missions, but the game nonetheless acknowledges that it's him by popping up his database entry.